-These types of toilet seats are the least expensive and easiest to install.
-You simply fasten them to the toilet bowl in place of the existing toilet seat.
-They can be as simple as the Carex Toilet Seat Riser which raises height of the toilet by 3.5 inches.
+Toilet seat raisers are the least expensive and easiest to install.
+You simply fasten them to the toilet bowl in place of the original seat and it raises the height 3.5 inches.

 Both of these are simple and elegant and very inexpensive.

 Of course, some seniors require a bit more than just height when it comes to getting up from the toilet.
 Some will require a handle of some kind.
 Well, you’re in luck because there are raised toilet seats that come equipped with toilet safety rails.
 These are the models that I most often recommended to my patients.

 Drive Medical Premium Raised Toilet Seat With Removable Arms

 The support arms on this toilet seat make it easy for you to get up and go.
 You can pick from a standard, round bowl model or one for an elongated toilet, depending upon the dimensions of your toilet bowl.

 It also includes simple installation instructions, as well as the wing nuts and long bolts required.

 Be sure to measure your toilet seat before you order.